Gnutz/BowlingGame/README.md

-﻿# BowlingGame - Solid principles and Clean architecture
+﻿# BowlingGame - SOLID principles and Clean architecture

 Generally I have tried to adhere to the SOLID principles and write code that is easy to read and maintainable.